gilbarbara/react-floater/README.md

 npm install --save react-floater
 ```

-And import it into your code:
+Import it in your app:

 ```jsx
 import Floater from 'react-floater';